TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 Ronan todo near-term:
 [ ] Add train accuracy quartiles as a refinement method for data generation.
 [ ] Generate refinement data (if we don't get some from Julien) on aa2 training using the quartiles method.
+[ ] Train Qwen 8B on 50-sample + 50-refine.
+[ ] Review REx in more detail to ensure it is effective.

 Ronan Qs:
 - Why are there programs getting saved to reasoning? for qwen?